Morlok8k/Clannad_VN_Flowcharts/README.txt

 http://www.graphviz.org/
 http://www.research.att.com/software_tools

-A big thanks to Google Translate for translating Japanese to English for me, as I can't read it whatsoever...
+A big thanks to Google Translate for translating Japanese to English for me...
+Although it doesn't translate very well...

 --------